 How Much Does a Beer Cost in Albania?

-In 2024, a half-liter of beer typically costs between 2-5 euro at a pub/restaurant or 1,3-2 euro at the grocery store/supermarket.
+In 2025, a half-liter of beer typically costs between 2-5 euro at a pub/restaurant or 1-2 euro at the grocery store/supermarket.
+Where you are matters a lot – the more tourists in an area, the higher the price you can expect to pay.

 The Future of Beer in Albania